Corporate Governance Principles

 Qualification and Selection of Board Members

 1. Qualification.
 The Board will have a majority of directors who meet the criteria for independence established by the New York Stock Exchange.
-The Nominating, Governance and Public Affairs Committee will review with the Board the requisite skills and characteristics for Board members.
+The Nominating, Governance and Public Affairs Committee will review with the Board the requisite skills and characteristics for Board membership.
 This assessment will include members’ qualification as independent as well as consideration of background, board skill needs, diversity and business experience.

 (d) For relationships not covered by the foregoing standards, the determination of whether the relationship is material or not, and therefore whether the director would be independent or not, shall be made by the directors who satisfy the above independence standards.
 The Board's determination of each director's independence will be disclosed annually in the Company's proxy statement.